Dio-P/Adventure-Game/README.md

 ### Instructions:

-To start playing download or clone this, got to your console and type
+To start playing download or clone this, go to your console and type

 ```
 python "Adventure Game 0.py"